deity-io/falcon-platform-docs/docs/platform/getting-started/dcloud.md

 ### Getting your NPM token

 Once you've successfully logged in, your **NPM access** token will appear in your current terminal window.
-You'll need this in a later step so we advise adding it to a password manager or storing it safely.
+You'll need this in a later step so we advise adding it to a password manager.

 :::note Lost your NPM token?
 If you've lost your NPM token you can run `dcloud project:npm-token` to get it.